 What is the difference between ‘Nufar’ & ‘Genovese’ Basil?

-Genovese Basil is a great variety, but so is Nufar Basil!
+Genovese basil is a great variety, but so is Nufar!

 No herb garden is complete without Basil!
-Whether you choose Genovese, Nufar or one of the other 150 varieties of Basil available, there is nothing like this summer herb!
-Known as ‘King of the herbs’ for a reason, Basil’s extraordinary taste is a must and has been in kitchens for centuries!
+Whether you choose Genovese, Nufar or one of the many other varieties of Basil available, there is nothing like this summer herb!
+Known as ‘King of the herbs’ for a reason, Basil’s extraordinary taste is a must, and has been in kitchens for centuries!

 Enjoy your Basil this summer!